 Property insurance is a requirement for real estate investors.
 While it may not be legally required, lenders will not let you borrow without insurance.
 Your risk tolerance will guide what insurance policy is right for you:

 Insurance is your first line of defense against accidents and natural disasters.
 Things get complicated for real estate investors as more assets are acquired and more policies need to be purchased.
-Learn how we can offer you a single point of contact and the best coverage for all of your policies by taking our insurance quiz.
+Learn how we can offer you a single point of contact and the best coverage for all of your policies by booking a free discovery call.

 Scott Royal Smith is an asset protection attorney and long-time real estate investor.
 He's on a mission to help fellow investors free their time, protect their assets, and create lasting wealth.